Plugin Skeleton Generator

 Some remarks:

-- Although it already supports quite a number of different plugin scenario’s/configurations it will not support everything you can think of in a plugin, that it will never do.
-So if you cannot do it with the PSG does not mean Thunder cannot do it, you just probably need to add/change code by hand.
+• Although it already supports quite a number of different plugin scenario’s/configurations it will not support everything you can think of in a plugin, that it will never do.
+So if you cannot do it with the PSG, it does not mean Thunder cannot do it, you just probably need to add/change code by hand.
 On the other hand the PSG will be extended and will support more common plugin options in the future.

 How to use the Plugin Skeleton Generator:

-- Start the PSG from the folder in which you want your plugin to be generated (it will be created in its own subfolder of course) or start it from the ThuderDevTools menu.
+• Start the PSG from the folder in which you want your plugin to be generated (it will be created in its own subfolder of course) or start it from the ThunderDevTools menu.

-- Now you will be given the option to define the interface(s) your plugin will implement, the PSG already supports generating a skeleton for a plugin that does implement more then one.
-It will first ask if you want do define an interface at all.
-The PSG does support a plugin that does not implement an interface at all (except IPlugin of course), but this is logically only available for an in process plugin.
-Press enter to start defining interfaces, press q if you don't want to define an interface at all.
+• Now you will be given the option to define the interface(s) your plugin will implement, the PSG already supports generating a skeleton for a plugin that does implement more than one.
+The PSG also supports a plugin that does not implement an interface at all (except IPlugin of course), but this is logically only available for an in process plugin.
+Add the full path to your interface and press enter to define an interface.
+Press ENTER on an empty string to stop defining interfaces.

-- Now an overview of the desired plugin options is generated and the plugin code generated.
+• Now an overview of the desired plugin options is displayed, and the plugin code is generated.